algolia/algolia-react-boilerplate/docs/docs/boilerplate-guide-pages/read-me.md

 8. In the `src/scss` folder, adjust any styling you need to based on what you see.

-9. Preferrably you can use Netlify to deploy your project, but you can use other deployment tools.
+9. Preferably you can use Netlify to deploy your project, but you can use other deployment tools.

 10. Log into Netlify on the Algolia Demos team (again ask #help-demos if you don't have access) and deploy your demo from Github, making sure to password protect it!